explysm/Your-Own-Script/README.md

 > [!IMPORTANT]
 >
 > **To save and load .yo files on android, go to settings, search for "Your Own", click "Permissions" and toggle on "Storage".**
+>
+> Please check [issues](https://github.com/explysm/your-own-script/issues) every new update so you know what bugs have been found, and what bugs have been fixed.